ftodoroski/cader/README.md

 - Recover account
 - Create a profile for the owner to update personal info
 - Create personal info for tenants/profile
-- owner can make a comment about tenant
+- Owner can make a comment about tenant

 ### LogIn Page